Kathleen E. Mosentine, MD

 Dr. Mosentine says, “I love all Winston Churchill quotes but this is one that I met during my darkest hour, ‘The real miscalculation we make with adversity is in our ability to adapt’.
-I believe it completely.
-And just one other terrific quote is from F. Scott Fitzgerald, ‘It is given to us to know those rarest moments when people are wide open and the lightest touch can wither or heal’.
-So lovely.”
+I believe it completely.”

 Michigan Medical, PC 1994–2010

 - 2002–2007 Kent Community Hospital (KCH) working Nursing Home and SAR

 - 2005–2007 KCH Medical Director of Nursing Home and SAR